ropensci/EML/README.md

 EML: The Ecological Metadata Language Standard
 ==============================================

 EML is a widely used metadata standard in the ecological and environmental sciences.
 We strongly recommend that interested users visit the [EML Homepage](https://knb.ecoinformatics.org/#external//emlparser/docs/index.html) for an introduction and thorough documentation of the standard.
-Additionally, the scientific article []() provides an excellent introduction into the role EML plays in building metadata-driven data repositories to address the needs of highly hetergenous data that cannot be easily reduced to a traditional vertically integrated database.
+Additionally, the scientific article *[The New Bioinformatics: Integrating Ecological Data from the Gene to the Biosphere (Jones et al 2006)](http://doi.org/10.1146/annurev.ecolsys.37.091305.110031)* provides an excellent introduction into the role EML plays in building metadata-driven data repositories to address the needs of highly hetergenous data that cannot be easily reduced to a traditional vertically integrated database.
 At this time, the `EML` R package provides support for the serializing and parsing of all low-level EML concepts, but still assumes some familiarity with the EML standard, particularly for users seeking to create their own EML files.
 We hope to add more higher-level functions which will make such familiarity less essential in future development.

 *Note*: The `EML` R package is work in progress.
 Please see the Issues tracker in this repository for details about current issues and development milestonds.